format_list_bulleted Topic Overview

 • Indexing services

-Contract preferred, but can be purchased with a PCard without a contract so long as the transaction is compliant with PCard policy, such as the maximum limit of $4,999 or less, and other related policies.
+A contract is preferred, but the services can be purchased without a contract through a non-catalog requisition or PCard (within compliance with PCard policy, such as the maximum limit of $4,999 or less).
 If the supplier requires a signature on any document for these services, the transaction must be purchased with a contract, even if the payment method is with a PCard.

 Recommended Creative Vendors

 University Communications maintains a selection of creative vendors that are available, but not required, for department use.
-These include vendors for services such as graphic design, illustrators, photographers, and more.
+These include suppliers for services such as graphic design, illustrators, photographers, and more.
 Creative services are generally considered a professional service and must be procured through the contracts process.
-Where applicable, upon selecting a vendor from the resource list, it is noted below their contact information if the supplier has already been onboarded as a supplier in the Stanford Procurement system, which may expedite the contracts process in those cases.
-If the vendor is not currently onboarded as a Stanford supplier, refer to Setting Up a New Supplier or Visitor Payee for more information.
-To check whether a vendor is active or inactive in the Stanford Procurement system, or to request to update or activate their record, refer to How To: View Pending Supplier or Payee Requests.
+Where applicable, upon selecting a supplier from the resource list, it is noted below their contact information if the supplier has already been onboarded as a supplier in the Stanford Procurement system, which may expedite the contracts process in those cases.
+Departments can confirm that the supplier is onboarded and active and then may proceed with the contract process.

 University HR manages the university temporary staffing and contingent labor program, CardinalTemps, which is accessed through one of the tiles in iProcurement.
 CardinalTemps mitigates risks associated with hiring temporary workers by ensuring consistent background checks, appropriate classification of workers, proper insurance for workers and enforcement of Living Wage policies